yaegerbomb/BlackPenguin/README.md

 2. Drag rectangle around the portion of your screen you want to upload to Imgur
 3. Select upload to Imgur

-The link will be copied to your clipboard.
+The link will be copied to your clipboard after upload is complete.

 ## Contributing